-I. DESCRIPTION OF THE FILING PARTIES; COMMUNICATIONS
+I. DESCRIPTION OF THE FILING PARTIES AND COMMUNICATIONS

-ISO-NE is the private, non-profit entity that serves as the Regional Transmission Organization ("RTO") for New England.
-ISO-NE operates the New England bulk power system and administers New England's organized wholesale electricity market pursuant to the Tariff and the Transmission Operating Agreement ("TOA") with the New England Participating Transmission Owners.
-In its capacity as an RTO, ISO-NE has the responsibility to protect the short-term reliability of the New England Control Area and to operate the system according to reliability standards established by the Northeast Power Coordinating Council and the North American Electric Reliability Corporation.
+The ISO is the private, non-profit entity that serves as the Regional Transmission Organization for New England.
+The ISO operates the New England bulk power system and administers New England's organized wholesale electricity market pursuant to the Tariff and the Transmission Operating Agreement with the New England Participating Transmission Owners.
+In its capacity as a Regional Transmission Organization, the ISO has the responsibility to protect the short-term reliability of the New England Control Area and to operate the system according to reliability standards established by the Northeast Power Coordinating Council and the North American Electric Reliability Corporation.

-NEPOOL is a voluntary association organized in 1971 pursuant to the New England Power Pool Agreement, and it has grown to include more than 500 members.
-The participants include all of the electric utilities rendering or receiving service under the Tariff, as well as independent power generators, marketers, load aggregators, brokers, consumer-owned utility systems, end users, demand resource providers, developers and a merchant transmission provider.
-Pursuant to revised governance provisions accepted by the Commission, the participants act through the NEPOOL Participants Committee.
+The signatories to the New England Power Pool Agreement, which was first entered into in 1971, are referred to collectively as "NEPOOL."
+Currently, there are more than 530 signatories, which are referred to either as "members" or "Participants."
+They include all of the electric utilities rendering or receiving services under the Tariff, as well as independent power generators, marketers, load aggregators, brokers, consumer-owned utility systems, demand response providers (including owners of distributed generation and aggregators of such generation), developers, end users, and a merchant transmission provider.
+Pursuant to revised governance provisions the Commission accepted in ISO New England Inc., et al., 109 FERC ¶ 61,147 (2004), the Participants act through the NEPOOL Participants Committee.
 The Participants Committee is authorized by Section 6.1 of the Second Restated NEPOOL Agreement and Section 8.1.3(c) of the Participants Agreement to represent NEPOOL in proceedings before the Commission.
 Pursuant to Section 2.2 of the Participants Agreement, "NEPOOL provide[s] the sole Participant Processes for advisory voting on ISO matters and the selection of ISO Board members, except for input from state regulatory authorities and as otherwise may be provided in the Tariff, TOA and the Market Participant Services Agreement included in the Tariff."

-All correspondence and communications in this proceeding should be addressed to the undersigned for the ISO as follows:
+Correspondence and communications in this proceeding should be addressed to the following: